Do you dream of doubling or even tripling your revenue?

 - Always ask for referrals.
 When you get a compliment, ask for a referral.
 Every time you start a new project, ask for a referral.
 When you successfully complete a project, ask for a referral.

-13. Join forums your customers visit.
+13. Join forums where your customers are.

 A great way to get in front of your customers is to hang out in forums they visit.
 Become part of the conversation.
 Don’t sell.
 Be helpful.
 Mostly help answer questions.
 Spend 80 percent of your time helping and 20 percent selling.